bradyhouse/house/fiddles/bash/fiddle-0024-InstallBabel/README.markdown

 ### Description

-It's yet another _Because I Forget_ (BIF) fiddle.
+It's yet another _Because I Forgot_ (BIF) fiddle.
 In this case, it was a _webstorm tooltip_ moment.
 In particular, after changing **Languages & Frameworks | JavaScript | JavaScript language version** to ECMAScript 6, webstorm kept displaying the message _Babel File Watcher available ..._.
 This led me to the [Babel setup page](https://babeljs.io/docs/setup/#webstorm) and the npm babel install command, which I will